 Water and power at property.
 Power Poles Directly Across the road.
 Private water is run to this property and available through the Melby Ranch.
 See below for details.

 That's right, this beauty is practically shovel ready.
 Power poles are few and far between in Wild Horse Mesa, and you'll have them within a few steps of your property.
 That's a huge time and money saver.
 Check out the video and see for yourself.
 Also notice how level the property is, making construction that much easier and more affordable.

-While power poles are great, the location of this marquee property may be even greater.
+While power poles and water are great, the location of this marquee property may be even greater.
 You're in the most prestigious part of Wild Horse Mesa, Section G. It's in close proximity to the Sanchez Reservoir State Wildlife Area, with unbeatable views, world class fishing, and abundant wildlife.

 If you're looking for off-grid living with just the right dose of modern convenience (and money savings.), take advantage of this ideal building site for your dream retirement home.
 We suggest you go look at it in person and see for yourself.
 But we'll forgive you if you're sold by the video and pictures.

 Jump on this opportunity today.
 We don't expect it to last.
 Give us a call and let's make a deal.

 Please see our drone video to appreciate the surrounding area.
 All photos & drone video are of this property.

 Wild Horse Mesa is a special place, where “the Great Outdoors” truly comes to life.
 Located in the sunny high desert of the San Luis Valley in southern Colorado, Wild Horse Mesa takes its name from the bands of wild horses that roam the private lands to this day.
 These mustangs are descendants of the horses brought to North America by the Spanish Conquistadors as they explored the great western territories.
 Properties in Wild Horse Mesa are blessed with stunning views in all directions of the San Juan, La Garita, and Sangre de Cristo Mountain ranges.